 Yoshkar-Ola places of interest

-Museum of the History of Yoshkar-Ola is located on one of the oldest and most enchanting streets of the city (Voznesenskaya) in the merchant’s mansion of the early 20th century.
-The exhibition shows a rich material about the foundation of the city, its socio-economic development, life, religious beliefs and traditions of the citizens.
-Address: Voznesenskaya Str., 39.
+Museum of the History of Yoshkar-Ola is located on one of the oldest and most enchanting streets of the city (Voznesenskaya), in the merchant’s mansion of the early 20th century, a historical and architectural monument.
+The exhibition shows a rich material about the foundation of the town, its socio-economic development, life, religious beliefs and traditions of the locals (Voznesenskaya Street, 39).

 National Museum of the Republic of Mari El bears the name of the prominent local historian and scholar T.E.Yevseyev.
 This is one of the leading museums of the republic having more than 200 thousand exhibits.

 The most valuable collections are archaeological and ethnographic ones, including costumes, jewelry, weapons, household items of Mari and other nations of the 19th-20th centuries, as well as masterpieces of applied art.
-Also the museum has unique collection of stuffed animals and birds of the region.
-Address: Sovetskaya Str., 153.
+Also the museum has a unique collection of stuffed animals and birds of the region (Sovetskaya Street, 153).

 Republican Museum of Fine Arts.
-The main section of the museum is devoted to Mari national visual arts.
-Address: Gogol Str., 15.
+The main section of the museum is devoted to Mari national visual arts (Gogol Street, 15).

 National Gallery of Art.
 The exposition is located on two floors and is presented in the form of a twisting spiral.
 The exhibition shows the cultural heritage of the Republic of Mari El.
 On the gallery building you can see one of the local attractions - the so-called “clock with a donkey” or “Mari chimes” (Lenina Avenue, 24).

 - Museum of Applied Folk Arts (Chernyshevskogo Street, 23),